Compiled by the Road Trip Alberta team

 What were the biggest highlights of this trip?

 One of the most memorable experiences of the trip was the steak dinner at the Patricia Hotel in Patricia, AB.
 We had to cook our own steaks, but they provided everything we needed and then we had a great conversation with the owner afterward.
 Having lunch at Clark’s General Store overlooking the lake in Cold Lake, AB was beautiful, even in October.
 Also, the sunsets we saw in Fairview and High Level were amazing.
 We tried to take pictures but they were poor likenesses of the real thing.
 It’s something that has to be experienced.
 We liked Hwy 40 from Grande Cache to Grande Prairie as we travelled over the top of the mountain, looking over each side of the mountain…amazing (lots of trees) being at the top of the world along that stretch.

 Can you recommend any specific things to see/eat/do along the way?

 We would highly recommend visiting Empress (a very interesting village with very friendly people).
-The general store had a large selection of handbags and accessories, local artisan items, grocery store, restaurant, gas station, and more, and all located in the old CIBC bank building.
+The general store had a large selection of handbags and accessories, local artisan items, a grocery store, a restaurant, a gas station, and more, all located in the old CIBC bank building.
 Drive 1 block east and the GPS registered that we were in Saskatchewan.